 Emotional Resilience for Parents and Carers

-The content on this page has been collated by a team of professionals working across partner organisations, such as HeadStart Kernow, Your Way and Young People Cornwall.
+The content on this page has been collated by a team of professionals working across partner organisations.
+These include HeadStart Kernow, Your Way and Young People Cornwall.
 These sites contain further resources.

-The content on this page is updated weekly to ensure you are getting the best information and support we and our partners can provide.
+The content on this page is updated regularly.
+This is to ensure you are getting the best information and support we and our partners can provide.
 Please save it and check back weekly.

 To keep up to date, please follow our social media feeds at: